 NUR 795.
 Directed Independent Study.
 1-6 credits.
-FA, SP, SU

-Independent project on a topic designed by the student with approval of the adviser and program chair.
+FA, SP, SU Independent project on a topic designed by the student with approval of the adviser and program chair.
 CO: NUR 899 (students enrolled in DNP program).

 NUR 796.
 Directed Independent Study:.
 1-6 credits.
-FA, SP, SU

-Independent project on a topic designed by the student with approval of the adviser and program chair.
-This course is graded Satisfactory/Unsatisfactory.
+FA, SP, SU Independent project on a topic designed by the student with approval of the adviser and program chair.
+This course is graded Satisfactory/ Unsatisfactory.

-NUR 855, DNP Practicum IV, 2 credits, SP
+NUR 855.
+DNP Practicum IV.
+2 credits.
+SP

 Practicum IV is the fourth practicum course for students in the Doctor of Nursing Practice program in which students continue to develop competence in their role specialty.
 The emphasis of the course is on developing competence in their role specialty.
 Students will register for one of the following specialty sections: Section A: Adult-Gerontological track; Section B: Adult-Gerontological Acute Care track; Section C: Family track; Section D: Neonatal track; Section E: Pediatric Acute Care track.
-P: NUR 644 (neonatal) or NUR 724 (adult/gerontological primary care) or NUR 709 (pediatrics) or NUR 749 (adult-gerontological acute care); CO: NUR 899; NUR 702 (neonatal) or NUR 711 (pediatrics) or NUR 731 (family and adult primary care) or NUR 747 (adult-gerontological acute care); P or CO: NUR 704 and NUR 684.
+This practicum requires 150 direct clinical hours.
+P: NUR 644 (neonatal) or NUR 724 (adult/gerontological primary care) or NUR 709 (pediatrics) or NUR 731 (family and adult primary care) or NUR 747 (adult-gerontological acute care); P or CO: NUR 684 or NUR 721 (family).

-NUR 856, DNP Practicum V. 2 credits, SU
+NUR 856.
+DNP Practicum V. 2 credits.
+SU

 NUR 856 is the fifth supervised practicum course designed for students in the Doctor of Nursing Practice program in which students continue to develop competence in their role specialty.
 As students practice within their role specialty, they apply principles of epidemiology and concepts and theories related to health care policy and law within the health care setting and the profession.
-Students will register for one of the following specialty sections: Section A: Adult-Gerontological track; Section B: Adult-Gerontological Acute Care track; Section C: Family track; Section D: Neonatal track; Section E: Pediatric Acute Care track.
-P: NUR 855 and NUR 704 and NUR 684; CO: NUR 899; NUR 617 (adult-gerontological primary care and family).
+This practicum requires 150 direct clinical hours.
+Students will register for one of the following specialty sections: Section A: Adult-Gerontological track; Section B: Adult-Gerontological Acute Care track; Section C: Family track; Section D: Neonatal track; Section E: Pediatric Acute Care track; Section F: Psychiatric Mental Health track.
+P: NUR 855 and NUR 704 and NUR 684; CO: NUR 899; NUR 618 (adult-gerontological primary care and family).
+P or Co: NUR 617.

-NUR 857, DNP Practicum VI, 3 credits, FA
+NUR 857.
+DNP Practicum VI.
+3 credits.
+FA

 NUR 857 is the sixth practicum course for students in the Doctor of Nursing Practice program in which students continue to develop competence in their role specialty.
 As students develop competence in their role specialty, they apply principles of systems, conflict resolution, and group process facilitation while implementing a scholarly project.
+This practicum requires 225 direct clinical hours.
 Students will register for one of the following specialty sections: Section A: Adult-Gerontological track; Section B: Adult-Gerontological Acute Care track; Section C: Family track; Section D: Neonatal track; Section E: Pediatric Acute Care track.
 P: NUR 856; CO: NUR 899.
+P: NUR 856; CO: NUR 899; P or CO: NCR Courses.

 NUR 858.
 Post-Master's DNP Clinical Proficiency.
 1-4 credits.
-FA, SP, SU

-NUR 858 is designed for nurse practitioners in the Post-Master's to DNP program with active practice sites who will have fewer than 1200 practicum hours upon completion of their degree.
+FA, SP, SU NUR 858 is designed for nurse practitioners in the Post-Master's to DNP program with active practice sites who will have fewer than 1200 practicum hours upon completion of their degree.
 A competency-based gap analysis determines the number of credits required for the student to enroll.
 The score earned on the analysis will determine whether the student performs practicum hours or they are granted based on demonstrated competency.